kykrueger/openbis/pybis/src/python/README.md

 sample.delete('deleted for some reason')
 ```

-## create many samples in a batch
+## create many samples in a transaction

 Creating a sample takes some time.
-If you need to create many samples, you might want to create them in batches.
+If you need to create many samples, you might want to create them in one transaction.
 This will transfer all your sample data at once.
 The Upside of this is the **gain in speed**.
 The downside: this is a **all-or-nothing** operation, which means, either all samples will be registered or none (if any error occurs).

 **Note:** a batch is bound to an entity, you cannot use the same batch for different entities.
 For example, you cannot mix samples and datasets in one batch operation.